sracha4355/CMSC447/backend/447_backend/src/README.md

-### Flask Backend
+# Flask Backend

-Make sure you do python -m pip install -r requirements.txt in the parent directory first
+Make sure you do python -m pip install -r requirements.txt in the /root/backend directory first

-# To run:
+### To run:
 Run this command in this directory:
 ```
 python boombox.py